Last update: 10 months ago

-The piles of stuff that lie around our houses and gather dust are one of the greatest stress triggers for every homeowner.
-It’s a bad idea to have a lot of clutter around our homes, because it distracts us, wastes our time, lowers our self-esteem, and can even increase our cortisol levels and cause chronic restlessness.
+The piles of stuff around our houses and gather dust are one of the greatest stress triggers for every homeowner.
+It’s a bad idea to have a lot of clutter around our homes because it distracts us, wastes our time, lowers our self-esteem, and can even increase our cortisol levels and cause chronic restlessness.

-In these cases, we are forced to go over everything we own and evaluate their usefulness.
-If you want to take charge of your home, get rid of the clutter and learn to live a better life without the influence of pointless items, the KonMari method may be the perfect solution for you.
+In these cases, we are forced to go over everything we own and evaluate its usefulness.
+If you want to take charge of your home, get rid of the clutter and learn to live a better life without the influence of pointless items, the Japanese decluttering method of KonMari may be the perfect solution for you.

 So, let’s take a more detailed look at the KonMari decluttering method and see what you can apply in your life as well.